 Jenny isn't as old as Cassie.

 Jenny's hands aren't as small as Cassie's.

 Cassie's hair isn't as long as Jenny's.

 Jenny isn't as fair as Cassie.

-Picture A is .....

-Picture B is .....

-Now write some more sentences about Jenny and Cassie with not as ... as.

-1 slim

-tall

-3 skirt / long

-4 bag / big

-coat / heavy

-6 glass / big

-With as ... as, we can say ... as I am / as you are / as John is etc. But in informal spoken English, we usually prefer ... as me/you/him/her/it/us/them.

-Change the sentences in two ways, but keep the same meaning.
+Pio cture A is Picture B is 1 2 3 4 5 skirt / long bag / big coat / heavy glass / big as as, we can say as I am / as you are / as John is etc. But in informal spoken English, we usually r as me/you/him/her/it/us/them. nange the sentences in two ways, but keep the same meaning.
 Nicole's prettier than her sister.
 Nicole's sister isn't as pretty as her.
-Nicole's sister isn't as pretty as her.
+Nicole's sister isn't as pretty as she is.
 1 You're nicer than the other doctor.
-The other doctor

-2 He's more interesting than his boss.

-8 3 I'm slimmer than my mother.

-4 4 We're more careful than the Browns.
+The other doctor 2 He's more interesting than his boss.
+3 I'm slimmer than my mother.
+4 We're more careful than the Browns.